Analysis | The 11 most logical picks for Joe Biden’s vice president, ranked

 5. Susan E. Rice: Chicago Tribune columnist Steve Chapman this week made the case for Rice, writing that Obama’s former national security adviser would be the ideal governing pick for an aged Democratic nominee.
 “Her background is a crucial asset in the area where a president has the greatest power, and where deep knowledge is the best safeguard against catastrophe,” Chapman wrote.
 “Rice would not need an education in dealing with Iran, North Korea, Russia, China, Israel or our NATO allies.
 She’s not only better equipped in foreign and defense affairs than the other vice presidential prospects; she’s better equipped than any president since Richard Nixon.”
 (Previous ranking: 10)

 4. Keisha Lance Bottoms: The Atlanta mayor was the newcomer in our past rankings, given her handling of the Black Lives Matter protests in her city.
-Since then, she has presided over the resignation of Atlanta’s police chief in the aftermath of the police killing Rayshard Brooks.
-Bottoms was recently named to head the Democratic National Convention’s platform committee — a role that, while big, may perhaps suggest an alternate role (Previous ranking: 7)
+Since then, she has presided over the resignation of Atlanta’s police chief in the aftermath of the killing of Rayshard Brooks by police.
+Bottoms was recently named to head the Democratic National Convention’s platform committee — a role that, while big, may perhaps suggest an alternate role.
+(Previous ranking: 7)

 3. Val Demings: I’ve been somewhat skeptical about Demings’s chances — owing to a capable but not overwhelming turn as one of the House Democrats’ impeachment managers.
-But at a hearing this week, she elicited one of the most newsworthy exchanges, getting former GOP attorney general Michael Mukasey to acknowledge that “maybe” Trump had injected politics into the legal cases of his allies.
+But at a hearing this week, she elicited one of the most newsworthy exchanges, getting former Republican attorney general Michael Mukasey to acknowledge that “maybe” Trump had injected politics into the legal cases of his allies.
 The Florida congresswoman is reportedly an increasingly intriguing pick for the Biden team.
 The prosecutor pasts of Klobuchar and Sen. Kamala D. Harris (D-Calif.) may not be ideal in the modern Democratic Party, but Demings provides something different as a former Orlando police chief.
 That said, some in the party are balking at her record on that, too.
 One thing’s clear: Her record in Orlando will be at issue and will be vetted like never before.
 (Previous ranking: 6)

 2. Elizabeth Warren: Klobuchar and others have urged Biden to make a diverse pick.
 And the conventional wisdom is that things are headed in that direction.
 Those public comments will certainly weigh against Warren and Whitmer.
 But it remains likely that nobody could bridge the ideological divisions in the party after the 2020 primaries like Warren, and many on the Biden team are fond of Warren.
 Given that potential consideration, it’s still difficult not to put her near the top of this list.
 (Previous ranking: 2)

 1. Kamala D. Harris: She’s been the favorite from the start, and there’s no changing that now — especially in light of Klobuchar and others encouraging Biden to pick a minority running mate.
-Nobody else on this last matches that description with such a high-ranking resume or experience on the national stage.
+Nobody else on this list matches that description with such a high-ranking résumé or experience on the national stage.
 And whatever reservations exist about Harris’s past as a prosecutor, she has shown she is a capable messenger.
 (Previous ranking: 1)

-Sean Sullivan contributed to this post.
+Sean Sullivan contributed to this report.